 The state of California has a long history with marijuana, including both legal and illegal production.
-Legalization of recreational marijuana fueled blacked markets and underground marijuana growers in various states.
 Let’s look at the history of legislation and the most recent proposition passed regarding the legalization of marijuana in California.

 Underground recreational marijuana growing has been a huge industry in California for many years.
 As Proposition 215 came into law, a legal structure for marijuana production began to be available.
 It was still largely unregulated and had issues with maintaining legality in all areas of business, but it was a start.
 All additional legislation built upon the system put forth in Proposition 215.